 Typically companies in New Mexico become eligible to receive an Unemployment Employer Account Number (EAN) once they have paid $450 of wages in a calendar quarter OR employ at least one person in any part of the week for 20 weeks within a calendar year.

-The New Mexico Workers’ Compensation Act supports the regulation of Workers’ Compensation in New Mexico.
+The New Mexico Workers’ Compensation Act supports the regulation of Workers’ Compensation Assessment Fee in New Mexico.
 It is separate from your Workers’ Compensation insurance policy.
-Currently, employers with 3 or more active New Mexico employees are required to be covered and pay a Workers’ Compensation Fee.
-Find out more info from the New Mexico Workers’ Compensation Administration guidebook for employers.
+Currently, employers with 3 or more active New Mexico employees are required to be covered and pay the Workers’ Compensation Assessment Fee.
+Find out more info from the New Mexico Workers’ Compensation Administration site.

 Please use the following instructions seen in this guide to assign a third party agent.